msyea/msyea.github.io/_posts/2016-04-04-european-referrandum.md

 supranational federal republic.

 Cameron was an idiot.
 He was never going significantly change the EU or our relationship with it.
-The EU has gone far to far and is such a vast self-serving beast a softly-softly approach is not going to fix it.
+The EU has gone far too far and is such a vast self-serving beast a softly-softly approach is not going to fix it.
 He was always going to fail and then be on the back foot at the referendum.
 In order to establish a fundamental change the EU needs to be destroyed and rebuilt as something far simpler.
 Economically and politically this is going to hurt everyone but it's something that needs to happen.
 I originally wanted